 The management plan was re-evaluated in 2021.
 No changes were made to the plan, but the value of some reference points not part of the plan was changed.

-References:Please refer to the footnotes and references in the summary/background section and the Reference section at the end of this document.Statement of continuing consistency to the IRF Fishery StandardThe fishery continues to remain consistent with the standard.
+References: Please refer to the footnotes and references in the summary/background section and the Reference section at the end of this document.
+Statement of continuing consistency The fishery continues to remain consistent with the standard.